Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_lock"></a> [lock](#input\_lock)

 Description:   The lock level to apply to the Virtual Network.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
+  Example usage:
+  name = "test-lock"
+  kind = "ReadOnly"

 Type: